- Routine, Structured, Consistent (e.g., same things at the same time of day)

 - Contrasting colors for emphasis, camouflaging colors to de-emphasize

-- Be sensitive to lighting / glare and use soft lighting to eliminate shadows, dull finish on floors, turn on lights at least 2 hours before sunset to reduce incidence of sundowning
+- Be sensitive to lighting/glare and use soft lighting to eliminate shadows, dull finish on floors, turn on lights at least 2 hours before sunset to reduce the incidence of sundowning

 - Remove or cover mirrors, if necessary